Marko Cheremshyna

-Marko Cheremshyna (Марко Черемшина) (other name: Ivan Semaniuk, Іван Семанюк), (born 13 June 1874 in Kobaky, Galicia; died 25 April 1927 in Kobaky) was a Ukrainian writer of Hutsul background.
+Marko Cheremshyna (Марко Черемшина) (pen name of Ivan Semaniuk), (born 13 June 1874 in Kobaky, Galicia; died 25 April 1927 in Kobaky) was a Ukrainian writer of Hutsul background.

 Biography

-Cheremshyna earned a law degree from the University of Vienna in 1906 and maintained a law practice in Sniatyn.
+Cheremshyna was born into a poor peasant family in Kobaky.
+He earned a law degree from the University of Vienna in 1906 and maintained a law practice in Sniatyn.
 He started writing short stories around 1896 and published them in newspapers and journals.
-Because of his birth region, Cheremshyna is often placed together with Vasyl Stefanyk and Les Martovych in the 'Pokutia triad.'
-However, Cheremshyna's stories differ from the other two writers significantly.
-He is known for his portrayals of peasant life.
+Because of his birth region, Cheremshyna is often placed together with Vasyl Stefanyk and Les Martovych in the so-called 'Pokutia triad.'
+He is known for his portrayals of Hutsul peasant life.
 His works incorporate the dialect and folk themes of his birthplace.
-He also translated short stories into Ukrainian from German, Czech, and Hungarian.
+He was fluent in 13 languages, and translated literature into Ukrainian from German, Czech, Polish and Hungarian.

 There is a museum of him in Sniatyn, Galicia where he is buried.